Nocturnal Animals Ending, Explained

 Detective Bobby Andes: A dying sense of justice

 When his life was ruined by the gang, the one person that kept Tony going and supported is Bobby Andes.
 When the culprits get away from the clutches of the law, he goes beyond the rule-books and helps Tony to exact vengeance.
-Of course, he is dying just as his belief in the justice system.
-Similarly, in real life, Susan ruins Edward’s life by killing their marriage, discouraging his writing and then gets away with it.
+Of course, he is dying just as he believes in the justice system.
+Similarly, in real life, Susan ruins Edward’s life by killing their marriage, discouraging his writing, and then getting away with it.
 The sense of justice/revenge kept him going till the end.

 The Revenge